Online Master of Science in Medical Nutrition

 - Use patient information to craft individual nutrition management plans focused on optimal health and risk factor reduction.

-What can I do with a medical nutrition master’s?
+What you can do with a master’s in medical nutrition

 Learn from top-tier research experts

-Our faculty bring a high-level of expertise to every research project.
-In addition to cutting-edge approaches to research, we’re focused on creating a better future for people.
-We’re lifelong learners with a goal to improve health outcomes for the communities we serve.
-Some of our research focuses on:
+The College of Health Solutions faculty displays a high level of research expertise, focused on creating a better future for all.
+Our faculty are lifelong learners dedicated to improving health outcomes for the communities we serve.
+Some of their research focuses on:

 - Discovering the impact of the environment and policy on food security and community health.